microsoft/tslib/docs/generator.md

 > NOTE: None of the above cases overlap.

+## The `g` variable
+The `g` variable is a temporary variable that holds onto the generator object for the purpose of attaching a `Symbol.iterator` method (if its available), and holdes onto that value until the generator is started, allowing it to also act as the [`suspendedStart`](https://tc39.es/ecma262/#table-internal-slots-of-generator-instances) state.

 # Protected Regions
 A **Protected Region** is a region within the `body` function that indicates a `try..catch..finally` statement.
 It consists of a 4-tuple that contains 4 labels: